welligtonalves/check_mk-whatsapp-notify/README.md

 <br>

-## INSPIRATION
-* Thanks for the excellent script for telegram with some adjustments we managed to make it functional for use with whatsapp. https://github.com/filipnet/checkmk-telegram-notify

 ## LICENSE
 checkmk-whatsapp-notify and all individual scripts are under the BSD 3-Clause license unless explicitly noted otherwise.
 Please refer to the LICENSE